johhonn/keeper-contracts/doc/contracts/AccessSecretStoreCondition.md

 Documentation:

 ```
-@notice grantPermission is called by Parity secret store
+@notice grantPermission is called only by DID owner or provider
 @param _grantee is the address of the granted user or the DID provider
 @param _documentId refers to the DID in which secret store will issue the decryption keys
-@return true if the access was granted
 ```
 Parameters:
 * address _grantee